kpn-dsh/dsh-cli/docs/code-examples/rust.md

 ...
 ```

-Now finally we can run the executables and send and receive messages to and from a Kafka topic.
-In the example below we use topic `scratch.example.my-tenant`.
-First we will produce some records.
+Then we will send messages to a Kafka topic.
+In the example below we use topic
+`scratch.example.my-tenant`.
 Use `ctrl-c` to stop the program.

 ```shell
 > target/debug/producer scratch.example.my-tenant